CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 ## DLT Gateway Crash Recovery Specification
 ### draft-belchior-blockchain-gateway-recovery-05

-#### R. Belchior (INESC-ID, Instituto Superior Tecnico)
+#### R. Belchior (INESC-ID, Instituto Superior Tecnico, MIT)
+#### A. Augusto (INESC-ID, Instituto Superior Tecnico)
 #### M. Correia (INESC-ID, Instituto Superior Tecnico)
 #### T. Hardjono (MIT)

 ### Abstract
-This memo describes the crash recovery mechanism for the Open Digital Asset Protocol (ODAP), called ODAP-2PC.
-The goal is to assure gateways running ODAP to be able to recover from crashes, and thus preserve the consistency of an asset across ledgers
-(i.e., double spend does not occur).
+This memo describes the crash recovery mechanism for the Secure Asset Transfer Protocol (SATP).
+The goal of this draft is to specify the message flow that implements a crash recovery mechanism.
+The mechanism assures that gateways running SATP are able to recover faults, enforcing ACID properties for asset transfers across ledgers (i.e., double spend does not occur).

-This draft includes the description of the messaging and logging flow necessary for the correct functioning of  ODAP-2PC.

 ### 1. Introduction

-Gateway systems that perform virtual asset transfers among DLTs must possess a degree of resiliency and fault tolerance in the face of possible crashes.
+Gateway systems that perform digital asset transfers among DLTs must possess a degree of resiliency and fault tolerance in the face of possible crashes.
 Accounting for the possibility of crashes is particularly important to guarantee asset consistency across DLTs.

-ODAP-2PC [HERMES] uses 2PC, an atomic commitment protocol (ACP).
+The crash recovering mechanism is applied to a version of SATP [HERMES] using either 2PC or 3PC, which are atomic commitment protocol (ACP).
-2PC considers two roles: a coordinator who manages the protocol's execution and participants who manage the resources that must be kept consistent.
-The source gateway plays the ACP role of Coordinator, and the recipient gateway plays the Participant role in relay mode.
+2PC and 3PC considers two roles: a coordinator who manages the protocol's execution and participants who manage the resources that must be kept consistent.
+The origin gateway plays the ACP role of Coordinator, and the destination Gateway plays the Participant role in relay mode.
 Gateways exchange messages corresponding to the protocol execution, generating log entries for each one.

 Log entries are organized into logs.
-Logs enable either the same or other backup gateways to resume any phase of ODAP.
+Logs enable either the same or other backup gateways to resume any phase of SATP.
 This log can also serve as an accountability tool in case of disputes.
-Another key component is an atomic commit protocol (ACP) that guarantees that the source and target DLTs are modified consistently (atomicity) and permanently (durability), e.g., that assets that are taken from the source DLT are persisted into the recipient DLT.

 Log entries are then the basis satisfying one of the key deployment requirements of gateways for asset transfers: a high degree of availability.
 In this document, we consider two common strategies to increase availability: (1) to support the recovery of the gateways (self-healing model) and (2) to employ backup gateways with the ability to resume a stalled transfer (primary-backup model) [HERMES].

 This memo proposes:
-(i) the logging model of ODAP-2PC;
+(i) the logging model of the crash recovery mechanism;
 (ii) the log storage types;
 (iii) the log storage API;
 (iv)  the log entry format;